I’ve seen a few posts recently about the importance of PhD students using social media.

 Problem #2: addiction

-Social media is highly addictive.
+Social media are highly addictive.
 Because Facebook and Twitter give you occasional rewards in the form of interesting or amusing updates and links, but you don’t know when those rewards will appear, they condition you to keep checking back just in case.

 This is the exact same mechanism as the “Skinner Box“, as Cory Doctorow points out in this video: